-You don’t have to be a hosting martyr.
+Don’t be a hosting martyr!
 If your guest offers to bring a dish, let them.
 It helps them feel like they’re contributing.
 And it takes some of the expense pressure off of you.

 Better yet, plan a potluck where everyone brings something.
 People love potlucks.
 There’s something about seeing tons of different dishes lying out together waiting to be sampled that makes people get excited.
 (Or is that only me??)
 It’s like a restaurant buffet — but free!

 There’s no rule that says if you’re having people over, it has to be for dinner.
 If you invite people at a time other than mealtime, it can save you a lot of money and yet still provide opportunites to connect.